By Joe Fischetti.

 Only a few minutes later Barcelona would break through what had been an impenetrable back line.
-Arturo Vidal would drop deep to receive a pass from Messi, pulling Maksimovic out of position and creating space for Busquets’ through-ball.
+Arturo Vidal dropped deep to receive a pass from Messi, pulling Maksimovic out of position and creating space for Busquets’ through-ball.

-Mario Rui was late to pick up Nelson Semedo’s perfecty timed run, and Giovanni Di Lorenzo was late to push up, playing Semedo on side.
-Semedo would play a one-touch pass to Antoine Griezmann and the Frenchman would finish a well-worked goal by the Blaugrana to draw level.
+Mario Rui was late to pick up Nelson Semedo’s perfectly timed run, and Giovanni Di Lorenzo was late to push up, playing Semedo on side.
+Semedo played a one-touch pass to Antoine Griezmann and the Frenchman finished a well-worked goal by the Blaugrana to draw level.

 Napoli responded well after conceding the equalizer, creating two excellent scoring opportunities in the span of two minutes, forcing ter Stegen to make two very important saves.

 Neither side created many opportunities after that.
 Tempers flared in the 88th minute after a reckless, late challenge from Vidal on Mario Rui.
 After the two players locked heads, Vidal received a double yellow, the first for the challenge and the second for the altercation with Rui.
 As a result, Vidal will join Busquets in the stands for the second leg.

 Napoli were not able to capitalize on those final few minutes with the extra man and the match ended a 1-1 draw.

 This match demonstrated how important fans are to a football match.
 The Stadio San Paolo was buzzing with excitement from start to finish.
 When Barcelona had the ball, they were met with jeers and whistles from the Napoli faithful.
 When Napoli had possession, the fans encouraged their team with songs and cheers.